LoganFree/EA_FinalProject_Group1/README.md

 ## 2. Introduction

-Keeping track of your budget can be difficult task.
+Keeping track of your budget can be a difficult task.
 Budget Buddy is designed to help users manage their finances by providing a comprehensive budgeting tool.
 The application allows users to input their financial information, adjust entries, calculate budgets, and view their financial status through an intuitive dashboard.

 - Goal 1: Provide a user-friendly interface for entering and managing financial information.
 - Goal 2: Accurately calculate budgets based on user inputs.